 Chewy (not-cakey!) pumpkin cookies, loaded with spice, flavored with coffee, and drizzled with a coffee glaze!
-Your favorite fall beverage in cookie form.
+These Pumpkin Spice Latte Cookies are your favorite fall beverage in cookie form.
+These Pumpkin Spice Latte Cookies are fantastic, and I’m so excited to make them every fall!

 It’s that time of year where the masses obsess over Starbucks PSLs.
 I’m not in that camp of people though.
 I love coffee, and I love pumpkin, and I love them together, but that beverage doesn’t do it for me.

-These cookies, however, do.
+These Pumpkin Spice Latte Cookies, however, do.
 They do it for me.
 And they will do it for you too, if you like pumpkin and you like coffee.
 And if you like Starbucks PSLs.

-Even if you don’t like Starbucks PSLs, like me, you’re still likely to enjoy these cookies.
+Even if you don’t like Starbucks PSLs, like me, you’re still likely to enjoy these Pumpkin Spice Latte Cookies.
 If you’re like my brother and SIL though, who hate coffee, than I guess you could skip these?
 I don’t understand people that don’t drink coffee!!
 Help me understand.

-I made several batches of these, and was trying to decide which version I liked best.
+I made several batches of these Pumpkin Spice Latte Cookies, and was trying to decide which version I liked best.
 I passed them around to friends for taste-testing, and the group was split, but I was the lone dissent.
 My personal favorite version was ultra-chewy, in every possible way, but the majority of people liked these cookies with crispy edges and chewy centers.

 So that’s what these are: they have crispy edges and chewy middles!
 They’re soft, minimally cakey, and overall, very chewy.
 It seems like everything pumpkin touches becomes cakey.
-Not these cookies – they still have a substantial amount of pumpkin, and are strong on pumpkin flavor, but they do not turn out cakey.
+Not these Pumpkin Spice Latte Cookies – they still have a substantial amount of pumpkin, and are strong on pumpkin flavor, but they do not turn out cakey.
+See?
+You can see it in the pics.

 Cinnamon chips are a big bonus in these cookies.
 They add to the spice, and they are also great for texture.
 I love cinnamon chips for fall baking, and I usually find them at Walmart pretty easily this time of year.

-These cookies have all the main flavors that you look for in pumpkin spice lattes, and they are all prominent and balanced.
+These Pumpkin Spice Latte Cookies cookies have all the main flavors that you look for in pumpkin spice lattes, and they are all prominent and balanced.
 You definitely get pumpkin, you definitely get spice, and you can’t miss the latte component either.

-I had so many batches of these cookies from playing around with ingredients and spices that I stuck some in the freezer about a month ago.
+I had so many batches of these Pumpkin Spice Latte Cookies from playing around with ingredients and spices that I stuck some in the freezer about a month ago.
 I got them out yesterday to defrost, and nearly two dozen were gone by this morning just between my S.O. and I. I’m seriously not exaggerating.
 That should be a promising indicator for this recipe.

 - 1 c. packed brown sugar